d0k3/GodMode9/README.md

 ## How to build this / developer info
 Build `GodMode9.firm` via `make firm`.
 This requires [firmtool](https://github.com/TuxSH/firmtool), [Python 3.5+](https://www.python.org/downloads/) and [devkitARM](https://sourceforge.net/projects/devkitpro/) installed).

 You may run `make release` to get a nice, release-ready package of all required files.
 To build __SafeMode9__ (a bricksafe variant of GodMode9, with limited write permissions) instead of GodMode9, compile with `make FLAVOR=SafeMode9`.
 To switch screens, compile with `make SWITCH_SCREENS=1`.
-For additional customization, you may choose the internal font by replacing `font.pbm` inside the `data` directory.
+For additional customization, you may choose the internal font by replacing `font_default.pbm` inside the `data` directory.
 You may also hardcode the brightness via `make FIXED_BRIGHTNESS=x`, whereas `x` is a value between 0...15.

 Further customization is possible by hardcoding `aeskeydb.bin` (just put the file into the `data` folder when compiling).
 All files put into the `data` folder will turn up in the `V:` drive, but keep in mind there's a hard 3MB limit for all files inside, including overhead.
 A standalone script runner is compiled by providing `autorun.gm9` (again, in the `data` folder) and building with `make SCRIPT_RUNNER=1`.